ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The value of (6) corresponds to an Error message sent from the TEEP Agent to the TAM.

 token
-: The value in the token field is used to match responses to requests.
+: The value in the token parameter is used to match responses to requests.

-err_code
+err-code
-: The err_code field is populated with values listed in a registry (with the initial set of error codes listed below).
+: The err-code parameter is populated with values listed in a registry (with the initial set of error codes listed below).
 Only selected messages are applicable to each message.

-err_msg
+err-msg
-: The err_msg message is a human-readable diagnostic message that MUST be encoded using UTF-8 {{RFC3629}} using Net-Unicode form {{RFC5198}}.
+: The err-msg parameter is a human-readable diagnostic text that MUST be encoded using UTF-8 {{RFC3629}} using Net-Unicode form {{RFC5198}}.

-version
-: The version field enumerates the protocol version(s) supported by the TEEP Agent.
-This field is optional but MUST be returned with the ERR_UNSUPPORTED_MSG_VERSION error message.

-cipher_suite
+cipher-suites
-: The cipher_suite field lists the ciphersuite(s) supported by the TEEP Agent.
+: The cipher-suites parameter lists the ciphersuite(s) supported by the TEEP Agent.
   This field is optional but MUST be returned with the ERR_UNSUPPORTED_CRYPTO_ALG error message.

+versions
+: The version parameter enumerates the protocol version(s) supported by the TEEP Agent.
+This otherwise optional parameter MUST be returned with the ERR_UNSUPPORTED_MSG_VERSION error message.

 This specification defines the following initial error messages: